jbudynek/uefa2024/README.md

 # UEFA Euro 2024

 Simple pronostics for Euro 2024 football cup based on Bradley-Terry and some past data.
+See also https://github.com/jbudynek/rugby2023

 ## HOWTO
 - Fill out `input_data/uefa-data-euro24.csv` with most up to date results;